 In the past these events were known as ‘Affiliated Societies Weekends’ and ‘Ironbridge Weekends’.
 These have now transformed into “CPD Days”.
-We are pleased to announce plans for the first of these:
+We are pleased to announce the first of these:

 27th January 2024 One day CPD Skills Workshop